-In a celebrated address, read twice before learned societies in 1926 but published only posthumously, Carl Becker recalled that he had been told by an eminent and honored historian that a historian had nothing to do but "present all the facts and let them speak for themselves".
+In a celebrated address, read twice before learned societies in 1926 but published only posthumously, Carl Becker recalled that he had been told by an eminent and honored his torian that a historian had nothing to do but "present all the facts and let them speak for themselves".
 He then proceeded to repeat what he had been teaching for twenty years "that this notion is preposterous; first, because it is impossible to present all the facts; and second, because even if you could present all the facts the miserable things wouldn't say anything, would just say nothing at all".

-Becker was not content to attack what he considered one of the fondest illusions of the nineteenth-century historians.
-Sixteen years previously, in an article in the Atlantic Monthly for October 1910, he had described with considerable skill the process that has to occur if the card cases, containing the results of historical criticism, are to lead the historian to an apprehension of the historical course of events.
+Becker was not content to attack what he considered one of the fondest illusions of the nineteenth-century his 21 torians.
+Sixteen years previously, in an article in the Atlantic Monthly for October, 1910, he had described with considerable skill the process that has to occur if the card cases, containing the results of historical criticism, are to lead the historian to an apprehension of the historical course of events.

-"As he goes over his cards, some aspects of the reality recorded there interest him more, others less; some are retained, others forgotten; some have power to start a new train of thought; some appear to be causally connected; some logically connected; some are without perceptible connection of any sort.
+The state of the search of thought; some appear to be causally connected; some logically connected; some are without perceptible connection of any sort.
 And the reason is simple; some facts strike the mind as interesting or suggestive, have a meaning of some sort, lead to some desirable end, because they associate themselves with ideas already in mind; they fit in somehow to the ordered experience of the historian.
-This original synthesis -- not it is true, are modified, distinguished, destroyed even; but the modified ideas become new centers of attraction.
+This original synthesis - not very different matter -- is only half deliberate.
+It is accomplished almost automatically.
+The mind will select and discriminate from the very beginning.
+It is the whole 'apperceiving mass' that does the business, seizing upon this or that new impression and building it up into its own growing content.
+As new facts are taken in, the old ideas and concepts, it is true, are modified, distinguished, destroyed even; but the modified ideas become new centers of attraction.
 And so the process is continued, for years it may be.
-The final synthesis is doubtless composed of facts unique, causally connected, revealing unique change; but the unique fact, selected because of its importance, was in every case possession of the field."
+The final synthesis is doubtless composed of facts unique, causally connected, revealing unique change; but the unique fact, selected because of its importance, was in every case selected because of its importance for some already in possession of the field."